-It is a detached building, such as a garage, which is accessory to and associated with the primary single-family or multifamily structure on sites less than 20,000 square feet.
-Examples include tool sheds, playhouses, garden sheds, detached garages, and hot tubs not incorporated into attached decks.
+Accessory structures are detached buildings accessory to and associated with a primary single-family or multifamily structure on sites less than 20,000 square feet.
+Examples include tool sheds, playhouses, garden sheds, detached garages and hot tubs not incorporated into attached decks.
 Lots greater than 20,000 square feet must meet standard setbacks for the underlying zone.

 The structure must be located at least 10 feet from a street right of way, access easement, or private road.
 The structure must comply with the front and side setbacks required for the primary structure and must maintain a 5-foot setback from the rear property line.